UplandsDynamic/simple-stock-management/README.md

 ## IMPORTANT UPDATE - 16 March 2020

-***Due to lack of donations (i.e. zero) - and therefore the assumed lack of interest - the open source branch of this project offered here will no longer be maintained as of this date.***
+***Due to lack of funding - and therefore assumed lack of interest - the open source branch of this project offered here will no longer be regularly maintained as of this date.***

 ***This means the application should NOT be used in production (i.e. a "live" working environment) unless whoever is administering it regularly patches project dependencies with upstream security updates as and when they are released by the vendors.***